ankitaduttagupta/Amazon-Alexa-Review-using-NLP/README.md

   test measures used: precision and accuracy scores.
 - Improved precision of model by **SMOTE technique for class imbalance treatment.**

--  Performed Sentiment analysis for all reviews ( polarity and subjectivity)
+-  Performed Sentiment analysis for all reviews ( polarity and subjectivity).